Anchoring of lead to refers to suturing of the lead sleeve in a correct manner to prevent slippage of the actively fixed lead.

 4. Properly placed Straight Stylet

-A stylet should be inside the lead before suturing – for two reasons, Firstly, it is extremely difficult to keep the sleeve in place without any additional support to the lead and Secondly, the stylet provides safety from lead kink/ damage, if excessive force is applied to the sleeve during suturing.
+A stylet should be inside the lead before suturing – for two reasons, Firstly, it is fairly difficult to keep the sleeve in place without any additional support to the lead and Secondly, the stylet provides safety from lead kink/ damage, if excessive force is applied to the sleeve during suturing.
 If the original 3D stylet is still in place, it should be withdrawn halfway (having it just beyond the pocket floor is enough for suture support).
 If it is completely taken out, a straight stylet should be inserted HALFWAY for lead support.
 One must NOT insert the straight stylet completely as it would straighten the lead and cause a dislodgement at the active fixation site.

 Method of Suturing the Sleeve